 At the moment, there seems to be no indication on whether you can submit a hard-copy claim.

 If you have any questions, you’re still able to email or contact them.

 Aviva’s MINDEF/MHA Group Term Insurance vs Personal Term Insurance

-We’ve come to the most important question, “should I go for the Aviva’s SAF term or a personal term insurance?”
+We’ve come to the most important question, “should I go for the Aviva’s SAF group term or a personal term insurance?”

 Can the group insurance be too good to be true?